astridcamillep/US-Crime/index.md

 ---
-title: Predicting Crime in the US Metropolitan Areas
+title: Predicting Crime in US Metropolitan Areas
 ---

 Among the 18 largest metropolitan areas in the US, there has been an increasing trend throughout the last 10 years in the annual number of reported murders per 100,000 inhabitants.